 Buying one of the best Apple Watch screen protectors is something all Apple Watch owners should do.
 It's the best way to keep your beloved smartwatch safe from getting damaged.
 However, with so many options out there, it can be hard to know which you should buy.

 Before you dive in, remember that if you're looking for an Apple Watch 7 screen protector, it needs a different size to older Apple Watches.
 That's because it offers more screen space with a choice of 41mm or 45mm so existing screen protectors won't do the job as well.

-Scratches aren’t covered by your warranty, because they’re everyday wear and tear.
-Smashes are, though.
-If you really damage your screen and you’ve got AppleCare, Apple will replace the screen two times for a fee of $69/£49/AU$99 each time.
+Since they count as 'everyday wear and tear', scratches aren't covered by most warranties, though smashes are.
+If you really damage your screen and you’ve got AppleCare, Apple will replace the screen up to two times for a fee of $69 / £49 / AU$99 each time.

-Even if you do have AppleCare, it’s better not to have to pay the fee: protecting your watch from damage is cheaper than fixing it after damage has occurred.
-Even the most expensive option here is a fraction of the price of an Apple Watch screen repair.
+Even if you do have AppleCare, it’s better not to have to pay the fee.
+After all, prevention is better than cure, and also cheaper.
+Even the most expensive Apple Watch screen protector here is a fraction of the price of an Apple Watch screen repair.

 These are products that we haven't had in our test labs, but based on our experts' opinion and knowledge of the most reputable brands around, we think these are worth looking at.

 Our selections, ranked from cheapest to most expensive, take into account online reviews, brand reputation, product capability or unique features to help you pick through the maze of choices available to you.

 - After a dock?
 Check out the best Apple Watch charging stands

 Most screen protectors just cover the screen.
 Not this one: it’s a full body protector with sections to cover the entire Apple Watch body, although we’re not entirely sure why you might want to do that.
 At the time of writing the full coverage model is available for the Apple Watch 3 but not the Apple Watch 4 or newer.